 Modern software development processes are founded on user-centered design, agile software development, product ownership, DevOps, building with loosely coupled parts, and modular contracting.
-By understanding those core concepts, you’re in a great position to understand how to budget for software more effectively, and to understand the rest of this handbook.
+By understanding those core concepts, you’re in a great position to understand how to budget for, plan, and execute software programs more effectively, and to understand the rest of these field guides.

 A user story reads in form of “as a [role], I need [this thing], so I can [accomplish this].”
 For example, “as a social worker, I need case notes to be cached on my phone, so that I can access case notes in areas without mobile phone service.”
 All technical work is done in the service of addressing a user story. ↩